top of page

 There is no genealogy standard for which tree-building strategy is right for couples.
 I hope you have some things to consider before making your decision.
 And remember, it’s your and your spouse’s decision, not someone on the internet.

-However, I would LOVE to know have you and your spouse have decided.
+However, I would LOVE to know what you and your spouse have decided.
 Let me know in the comments section.

 Continue Learning about Family Trees: